 Creating healthy hospitals and eldercare facilities

 - Information for New Moms (and Dads, too!).
 Brochures, videos, and more.

 - Video: Training presentation for health care facility staff (7/29/2011)

 - Learn about Taking Toxics Out of Maryland’s Health Care Sector a report by Beyond Pesticides and Maryland Pesticide Network (10/27/08)

 Why Focus on Health Care Facilities?

-IPM strategies are successfully being implemented at schools, parks, government facilities and hospitals nationwide.
-For example, IPM programs at Oregon Health and Sciences University, Brigham and Women's Hospital, Harvard University, the City of San Francisco, Seattle Parks and Recreation Department, New York City Public Schools, the General Services Administration demonstrate that IPM can be economically and effectively implemented.
+IPM strategies are being implemented successfully at schools, parks, government facilities, and hospitals nationwide.
+For example, IPM programs at Oregon Health and Sciences University (Portland), Brigham and Women's Hospital (Boston), Harvard University (Cambridge), the City of San Francisco, the Seattle Parks and Recreation Department, New York City public schools, and the federal General Services Administration demonstrate that IPM can be economically and effectively implemented.

-The 2003 report Healthy Hospitals by Beyond Pesticides and Health Care Without Harm, along with the 1995 reports, A Failure to Protect by Beyond Pesticides and the New York Attorney's General report Pest Management in New York State Hospitals, adds to the data available on the types and amounts of pesticides used at health care facilities across the country.
+The 2003 report, Healthy Hospitals, by Beyond Pesticides and Health Care Without Harm, and the 1995 reports, A Failure to Protect, by Beyond Pesticides, and the New York State Attorney General's report, Pest Management in New York State Hospitals: Risk Reduction and Health Promotion, add to the data available on the types and amounts of pesticides used at health care facilities across the country.
 It confirms and elaborates on previous findings that hazardous pesticides are commonly used in U.S. hospitals.